FeEgyir/Understanding-AWS-Services/Security /Bastion_Hosts.md

 1. Navigated to EC2 in the AWS Console
 2. Clicked "Launch instance"
 3. Entered "test-ec2-public-instance-bastion" as the name
-4. Chose Ubuntu as the Amazon Machine Image (AMI)
+4. Chose Amazon Linux as the Amazon Machine Image (AMI)
 5. Selected t2.micro for the instance type (free tier eligible)
 6. Created a key pair for SSH access: